-Dominique Perron’s latest book, L'Alberta Autophage: Identités, mythes et discours du pétrole dans l'Ouest Canadien, has been published by University of Calgary Press.Through theories of discourse analysis, the book examines how Canadian and Albertan media have represented oil booms and busts in the province’s recent history, and in particular how the Canadian petroleum industry was able to employ the notion of Albertan identity to suggest a close association of interests between the people of Alberta and several groups exploiting its oil.
+We are delighted to announce that Dominique Perron has been short-listed for the Governor General’s Prize for Non-Fiction in French for 2013 for her book L'Alberta Autophage: Identités, mythes et discours du pétrole dans l'Ouest canadien, published by U of C Press.Through theories of discourse analysis, the book examines how Canadian and Albertan media have represented oil booms and busts in the province’s recent history, and in particular how the Canadian petroleum industry was able to employ the notion of Albertan identity to suggest a close association of interests between the people of Alberta and several groups exploiting its oil.